 Canada has adopted the polluter pays principle and will look to the shipowner as being primarily responsible for the payment of compensation for ship-source oil pollution damage.
-The Ship-source Oil Pollution Fund (SOPF) was established to serve claimants.
+In pursuance of an access to justice perspective, the Ship-source Oil Pollution Fund was established to serve claimants.
 It is available to pay for claims for oil pollution damage or anticipated damage caused by the discharge of oil from all classes of ships on inland or coastal waters, including the exclusive economic zone of Canada.
 Once compensation is paid to a claimant, the Administrator is obligated to take all reasonable measures to recover that payment from the shipowner or any other responsible party.

 Since August 8, 2001 the Ship-source Oil Pollution Fund (SOPF) is governed by Part 6 of the Marine Liability Act (MLA), as modified by Statutes of Canada, 2009, Chapter 21.

 - Consults with the Minister of Transport with regard to the release of necessary emergency funding of up to $10 million per fiscal year (or additional funds to a maximum of $50 million per fiscal year, if required) to the Minister of Fisheries and Oceans (DFO), to respond to a significant incident involving the discharge of oil from a ship;

 - Has inspection and inquiry powers with respect to contributors’ data reporting obligations, infringement of which may cause Administrative Monetary Penalties (AMPs);

 - Holds office during good behaviour and, as an independent authority, must investigate and assess all claims filed against the SOPF, subject to appeal to the Federal Court of Canada;